Jake McCarthy Player Props: Diamondbacks vs. Giants

 Jake McCarthy At The Plate

-- McCarthy has six doubles, five triples, two home runs and 22 walks while hitting .256.
+- McCarthy is hitting .251 with six doubles, five triples, two home runs and 22 walks.

-- In 71 games played this season, he has homered in just two of them.
+- In 72 games played this year, he has hit a homer in just two of them.

-- In 12 games this year (16.9%), McCarthy has picked up an RBI, including two games with multiple runs batted in.
+- McCarthy has driven in a run in 12 games this year (16.7%), including two games with multiple runs batted in.

-- He has scored in 39.4% of his games this season, with more than one run scored in 4.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.